lnihlen/lnihlen.github.io/_posts/2018-11-23-a-black-friday-indoors.md

 that many of the personalized "headlines" have been about Black Friday deals.
 The opportunity to buy an expensive laptop for slightly less than the usual exorbitant price to me doesn't necessarily qualify as headline news.
-So that, in combination with the constant all-day rain made it easy for me to celebrate Buy Nothing Day on this Friday after Thanksgiving.
+So that, in combination with the constant all-day rain, made it easy for me to celebrate Buy Nothing Day on this Friday after Thanksgiving.

 So, I think today was the first actual vacation day that I've had since I